 ** Situations that are not addressed within this policy and fall within the IUB’s regulatory authority on electrical service will be referred to the most recent IUB Service Rules or submitted to the IUB for clarification and resolve.

-- The current past due charge is 1.5% of past due balance with a $25 minimum late fee.
+- The current past due charge is 1.5% of past due electric balance plus $10 per delinquent service (water and/or sewer)

 - Posting: Twelve days after the past due notices are sent out is posting day.

 - Posting notice is taped to the door of any property that has an outstanding past due balance unless one of the following requirements have been met:

 - Customer has been approved for energy assistance and their only bill from GMU is for their electric service.

 - Customer has been approved for energy assistance, pays GMU for electric and water service and lives in a residence that has a heat source that is dependent on their water service.